kuzzzzz/Code-Solutions-and-snippets/README.md

 Challenges are not in any order and solutions are random.

 Feel free to add a PR to add your own solutions or if you would to collaborate on this.

+Working on a new api project at the moment